griffithlab/rnaseq_tutorial_wiki/Citation.md

 This tutorial is accompanied by a publication.
 If you find the materials here or in that paper useful please cite the following:

-Informatics for RNA-seq: A web resource for analysis on the cloud.
-Malachi Griffith\*, Jason R. Walker, Nicholas C. Spies, Benjamin J. Ainscough, Obi L. Griffith\*.
+Malachi Griffith\*, Jason R. Walker, Nicholas C. Spies, Benjamin J. Ainscough, Obi L. Griffith\*. *Informatics for RNA-seq: A web resource for analysis on the cloud*.
 In preparation.

 \*To whom correspondence should be addressed:
 E-mail: mgriffit[AT]genome.wustl.edu (MG), ogriffit[AT]genome.wustl.edu (OLG)